Low FODMAP lasagna bolognese

-You can heat the lasagna on 180 degrees in the oven.
+You can heat the lasagna at 180 degrees Celsius (350 F) in the oven.
 I always start with 10 minutes and add a few more minutes if necessary.

 Do you like lasagna just as much as I do (it took me a while, but now I really do like it)?
 Then check out these lasagna recipes as well: